EconomistDigitalSolutions/terraform-aws-asg/README.md

 * ~~Consider moving the instances to a private subnet.~~
   * this is live from version v1.0.5 onwards

+* changing the AWS region requires changing the machine AMI.
+  * this was fixed from version v1.0.6 onwards, **but it is limited to the use of Amazon Linux only**

 <hr/>

 ## ToDo's